spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 ## Get Started

-To get started with Palette VMO, review the [Architecture](./architecture.md) page to learn about the different components involved in building a full-fledged VMO solution.
+To get started with Palette VMO, review the [Architecture](./architecture.md) page to learn about the components involved in enabling VMO for your infrastructure.
 Then, review the [Create a VMO Profile](./create-vmo-profile.md) guide to prepare everything you need to deploy your first VMO cluster.

 Once your VMO cluster is up and running, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.